zm1990s/dify-docs/en/README.md

 1. **Startups**: Rapidly prototype and iterate on AI ideas, accelerating both successes and failures.
 Numerous teams have used Dify to build MVPs, secure funding, and win customer contracts.
 2. **Established Businesses**: Enhance existing applications with LLM capabilities.
 Use Dify's RESTful APIs to separate prompts from business logic, while utilizing our management interface to track data, costs, and usage.
 3. **Enterprise AI infrastructure**: Banks and tech companies are deploying Dify as an internal LLM gateway, facilitating GenAI adoption with centralized governance.
 4. **AI Enthusiasts and Learners**: Practice prompt engineering and explore agent technologies with ease.
 Over 60,000 developers built their first AI app on Dify even before GPTs were introduced.
+Since then, our community has grown significantly, now boasting over 180,000 developers and supporting 59,000+ end users.

 Whether you're a startup founder, an enterprise developer, or an AI enthusiast, Dify is designed to meet your needs and accelerate your AI journey!